-Dumping syndrome comprises a constellation of symptoms that can be subdivided into early and late dumping syndrome symptoms, which can occur jointly or separately (4).
-Early dumping symptoms occur within the first hour after a meal.
-Because of intake of the hyperosmotic food, fluid rapidly shifts from the plasma compartment into the intestinal lumen, resulting in hypotension and a sympathetic nervous‐system response.
-Early dumping syndrome is characterized by gastrointestinal symptoms such as abdominal pain, bloating, borborygmi, nausea, and diarrhea, and vasomotor symptoms such as fatigue, desire to lie down after meals, flushing, palpitations, perspiration, tachycardia, hypotension, and, rarely, syncope.
-In contrast, late dumping syndrome usually occurs 1 to 3 h after a meal and is a result of an incretin‐driven hyperinsulinemic response after carbohydrate ingestion.
-Hypoglycemia‐related symptoms are related to neuroglycopenia (fatigue, weakness, confusion, hunger and syncope) and autonomic/adrenergic reactivity (perspiration, palpitations, tremor and irritability).
+Dumping syndrome comprises a constellation of early and late symptoms that may occur jointly or separately.[4]
+Early dumping symptoms occur within the first hour after a meal, as the intake of the hyperosmotic food causes fluid to rapidly shift from the plasma compartment to the intestinal lumen, which results in hypotension and a sympathetic nervous system response.
+Early dumping syndrome is characterized by gastrointestinal symptoms (abdominal pain, bloating, borborygmi, nausea, and diarrhea) and vasomotor symptoms (fatigue, a desire to lie down after meals, flushing, palpitations, perspiration, tachycardia, hypotension, and, rarely, syncope).
+In contrast, late dumping syndrome usually occurs 1–3 h after a meal and is the result of an incretin‐driven hyperinsulinemic response to carbohydrate ingestion.
+It is characterized by hypoglycemia‐related symptoms related to neuroglycopenia (fatigue, weakness, confusion, hunger, and syncope) and autonomic/adrenergic reactivity (perspiration, palpitations, tremor, and irritability).

-In the actual clinical practice, dumping syndrome cannot always be clearly separated into early and late dumping symptoms because the onset tine and symptoms of early and late dumping syndrome overlap.
-If patient complains above mentioned symptoms.
-When the patient complains of symptoms, blood glucose concentration is measured, and if hypoglycemia is present, glucose injection or diet therapy (oral glucose administration) is used.
-In contrast, if patients do not complain of symptoms, their blood glucose are routinely measured at most three times a day, only before meals as patients with diabetes prior to their discharge from hospital, or may not be measured at all after discharge.
+In actual clinical practice, dumping syndrome may not always be clearly separated into early and late symptoms because the symptoms’ onsets overlap.
+If a patient is symptomatic, blood glucose concentration is measured; if hypoglycemia is present, a glucose injection or diet therapy (oral glucose administration) is administered.
+In contrast, if a patient is asymptomatic, blood glucose is not routinely measured (at most three times a day, before meals, for patients with diabetes) prior to discharge from the hospital, and may not be measured at all after discharge.

-We previously measured the trend of subcutaneous glucose concentration 1 month after gastrectomy by using continuous glucose monitoring (CGM) and revealed that patients with gastrectomy had larger glycemic variability and longer period of nocturnal hypoglycemia than we expected, especially in patients with total gastrectomy (5).
-However, we surgeons believe that various symptoms including dumping syndrome improve over time (6 months to a year after surgery).
-In fact, the deterioration of post-operative nutritional status, such as decrease in hemoglobin, albumin, and body weight, become stable 3-6 months after gastrectomy and then turn to recover (6).
-Therefore, we hypothesized that glycemic variability and hypoglycemia would also improve.
+We had previously measured the trend of subcutaneous glucose concentration by continuous glucose monitoring (CGM) in patients who were of 1-month post-gastrectomy status, which had revealed that patients who had undergone gastrectomy had larger glycemic variability and longer period of nocturnal hypoglycemia than we had expected; this was especially noted in patients who had undergone total gastrectomy.[5]
+However, we believe that various symptoms of dumping syndrome improve over time (6–12 months after surgery).
+In fact, poor post-operative nutritional status, observed as decrease in hemoglobin, albumin, and body weight, starts to stablilize 3–6 months after gastrectomy and then recovers.[6]
+Therefore, we hypothesized that glycemic variability and hypoglycemia may also improve with time.

-In this study, we conducted a study comparing glycemic trends and change in association with dumping symptoms from 1 to 12 months after gastrectomy.
-As far as we know, there are no reports investigating changes in individuals’ dumping symptoms and glycemic trends over time after gastrectomy.
+In this study, we compared glycemic trends with changes in symptoms of dumping syndrome from 1–12 months post-gastrectomy.
+To our knowledge, there have been no reported studies that had investigated changes in individuals’ dumping syndrome symptoms and glycemic trends over time post-gastrectomy.

-Materials and methods
+MATERIALS AND METHODS

 Ethical standards

 This study conformed to the ethical guidelines of the World Medical Association Declaration of Helsinki.
-All patients gave their written informed consent for surgery and the use of clinical data, as required by the Institutional Review Board of the Kyoto Prefectural University of Medicine (ERB-C-975–2).
+All patients provided written informed consent to undergo gastrectomy and to use their clinical data for research purposes.
+This study was approved by the Institutional Review Board of the Kyoto Prefectural University of Medicine (ERB-C-975–2).

 Patients